Eye conditions

 With Eyedrops, Laser or Surgery depending on the type and severity of the condition.

-Laser is done as a simple chair procedure lasting 5-10 minutes and is painless.
+- Selective Laser Trabeculoplasty (SLT) is done as a simple chair procedure to stimulate cells in the trabecular meshwork, lasting 15 minutes and is a painless procedure for treating primary open-angle glaucoma (POAG).

-This surgery allows for a good long term control of Eye pressure and has a very good chance of stabilizing the disease.
+- Micro-incisional Glaucoma Surgery (MIGS) such as Titanium Stents involves making an alternative drainage path for the fluid to escape.
+This surgery allows for a good long term control of eye pressure and has a good chance of stabilizing the disease without needing invasive open eye surgery such as trabeculectomy.

 Authored by: Dr Natasha Lim